Programs/Upper Secondary/Combined Bio + Chem

 Biology answers stopping at the first reason

 "Cells have mitochondria to produce ATP" earns 1 of 3.
 Markers want the full chain: organelle (mitochondria) → process (aerobic respiration, glucose + O₂) → outcome (ATP produced) → application (energy used for muscle contraction / active transport).
 Combined timing is tight, so students truncate by reflex.
-Costs 2 marks per Bio OEQ.
+Can cost 2 marks per Bio OEQ.
 Fix: a structure → function → process → application template used on every Bio answer from week one, drilled until the four-step chain comes out under exam pressure.

 !